dwjbosman/dwjbosman.github.io.src/content/posts/2018-11-01/index.md

   4. wizard page 4: next
   5. wizard page 5: Enable AXI data interface

 A green box will appear containing a link to "Run block automation".
-Clicking this Vivado will create additional IP blocks to support the Microblaze.
-When clicking "Run block automation" a settings window will open:
+Clicking the link and Vivado will create additional IP blocks to support the Microblaze.
+When clicking "Run block automation" a settings window will appear:
   1. Choose local memory 16 KB
-  2. Choose cache configuration: 16 KB
+  2. Choose cache configuration: 16 KB.
   3. Choose Debug module Debug Only
   4. Select enable Peripheral AXI Port
   5. Select enable interrupt controller
   6. Choose to create a new clocking wizard (100 MHz)

-The block design will now contain a Microblaze, Local memory, Processor System Reset, Interrupt controller (and concat block), Clocking wizard, AXI interconnect.
+The block design will now contain a Microblaze, Local memory, Processor System Reset, Interrupt controller (and concat block), Clocking wizard and AXI interconnect.

   7. Later another Processor System Reset block will be added.
 Rename the existing one to "cpu\_sys\_reset".